Pr1ncee/fastapi-template/README.md

 5. Ready-to-use Alembic;
 6. Ready-to-use SQLAlchemy with CRUDMixin;
 7. Authentication middleware;
+8. Caching middleware with Redis;
-8. RequestService for making external HTTP requests
+9. RequestService for making external HTTP requests;
-9. Ready-to-use test environment.
+10. Ready-to-use test environment.

 The application uses **Python 3.12** and all newest versions as in 2024-10-20.

+There are two database declared in the `docker-compose.yml` file:
+1. **PostgreSQL** as a primary database;
+2. **Redis** for caching HTTP requests.

 ## Prerequisites